Keli Language

 2.1 Notational Conventions

-The following notations are used to described the grammar of Keli (for more info, lookup EBNF):
+The following notations are used to described the grammar of Keli (for more info, lookup ):

 Notation